biolab/orange-canvas-core/README.rst

    :target: https://orange-canvas-core.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-Orange Canvas Core is is a framework for building graphical user interfaces for editing workflows.
+Orange Canvas Core is a framework for building graphical user interfaces for editing workflows.
 It is a component used to build the Orange Canvas (http://orange.biolab.si) data-mining application (for which it was developed in the first place).